planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 GeoWebCache - A tile cache server that accelerates the serving of maps (built into GeoServer).
 OpenLayers - A browser-based mapping framework

-Please install VirtualBox, to use the provided virtual machine.
+To use the provided virtual machine, please install VirtualBox on your system.
 During installation pay careful attention to sharing your Desktop as a shared folder.

 --------------------------------------------------